Michael Lau, MD, FACS, FACOG, MS, MBA – CEO & Co-Founder

 In animal research, Dr. Cao is the pioneer in zebrafish ECG acquisition and analysis.
 He has a wide network of collaboration in which his lab supports biological investigations in other labs using his novel tools, as well as running his own studies in cardiac genetics and transgenerational epigenetic inheritance.

-Ramses Seferino Trigo Torres, PhD – Senior Research & Development Engineer
+Ramses Seferino Trigo Torres, PhD – Strategic Advisor & Senior Research & Development Engineer

-Dr. Ramses Trigo is passionate about translating engineering innovation into impactful healthcare solutions, and he plays a key role in driving new product initiatives from concept through pilot testing and design transfer.
+Dr. Trigo is deeply committed to translating engineering innovation into impactful healthcare solutions and continues to play a key role in driving product initiatives from concept through pilot testing, design transfer, and long-term strategic development.